ZJerry/VAE-BN/README.md

 ## Craft an attack to generate adversarial data
-   To foul the trained model, attacks can be implemented by running the following script.
+   To foul the trained model and generate adversarial samples:

      python craft_adv_cvae.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)